1. Furniture Rental

 No. Once you submit an application the location, date, and time you selected will be held for your event only while the application is processed.
 If the application is denied, the space will become available for other groups.

-Can I make a reservation if I am not a part of the University?
+Can I request space if I am not a student group or department?

 Yes.
-Login using odspaceguest for both the User ID and Password.
-Include an Event Description, Agenda, and Details.
-Once you have submitted the application, it will be reviewed and sent to the University of Minnesota’s Real Estate Office.
+Contact us via email.
+Include a date and time, an event description, agenda/timeline, and any other relevant details.
+Once we have created a permit application, it will be reviewed and sent to the University of Minnesota’s Real Estate Office (REO).
 REO will contact you regarding pricing and completing a Facility Use Agreement.

 Who do I contact if I forgot my login info?